 Zoning Board Okays Fake Tree Design for Belle Mead Cell Tower

-As a result of an appeal won by Verizon Wireless in Somerset County Superior Court, a 123-foot cell tower will be erected at the Staats Farm property, 694 River Road, contingent upon state and regional approvals.
+As a result of an appeal won by Verizon Wireless in Somerset County Superior Court, a 123-foot cell tower may be erected at the Staats Farm property, 694 River Road, contingent upon state and regional approvals.

 The Montgomery Zoning Board of Adjustment heard Verizon's updated project plans on March 26 and decided in favor of a faux evergreen tree atop the landscape instead of a monopole design.
 Verizon will have co-location space for other wireless carriers to install their antennae and equipment on galvanized steel “tree branches” along the Millstone Valley Scenic Byway.